24/7 EMERGENCY SERVICE

 • Regularly maintaining and servicing the system to ensure it is running efficiently

-By implementing these methods, you can reduce your electricity consumption significantly, leading to lower energy bills and a more sustainable household.
+Implementing these methods can significantly reduce electricity consumption leading to lower energy bills and a more sustainable household.

 Modern Electric Systems

-Modern electric hot water systems offer a plethora of advantages.
-They typically have a lifespan of 10 to 15 years, and with regular servicing, you can even extend this lifespan and ensure the efficiency of your system.
+Modern electric hot water systems offer many advantages.
+They typically last 10 to 15 years and with regular servicing you can extend this lifespan and ensure the efficiency of your system.

-They also come with smart controls and energy-efficient designs, making them a worthwhile investment for any homeowner.
+They also come with smart controls and energy efficient designs making them a worthwhile investment for homeowners.

-Besides upgrading to an advanced system, homeowners can utilize off-peak tariffs to cut energy costs.
+Besides upgrading to an advanced system homeowners can utilise off peak tariffs to cut energy costs.
 Off-peak tariffs offer lower electricity prices during specific hours of the day when energy consumption is typically lower, resulting in reduced energy costs.

-For instance, off-peak periods for energy consumption typically occur from 10pm to 7 am every day.
-By adjusting your hot water system to heat water during these hours, you can enjoy significant cost savings.
+For instance, off peak energy consumption typically occurs from 10 pm to 7 am daily.
+Adjusting your hot water system to heat water during these hours can result in significant cost savings.

 Maintenance Tips for New Hot Water Systems

-Regardless of the hot water system type, consistent maintenance is vital for its longevity and efficiency.
+Consistent maintenance is vital for its longevity and efficiency regardless of the type of hot water system.
 Here are some signs that your hot water system may require servicing:

 • Temperature inconsistency